Tax filing FAQ

 - The tax statement will list the activity and report to you and the IRS by trade date, per tax law requirements

 - When there is cost basis information to report

 - The financial statement may not reflect all the adjustments needed for tax reporting purposes

 - The tax statement will report cost basis, holding period and gain/loss information for covered⁵ investments on the statement and to the IRS per mandatory cost basis reporting regulations.
 The cost basis for noncovered investments may be provided on the statement, if available, but will not be reported to the IRS.
 See Cost basis reporting FAQ for more information on covered investments.

 Nonqualified tax reporting

-Nonqualified accounts do not receive preferential tax treatment from the IRS and their earnings do not grow tax-deferred like an IRA or education savings plan (529 or Coverdell).
+Nonqualified accounts generally do not receive preferential tax treatment and their earnings do not grow tax-deferred like an IRA or education savings plan (529 or Coverdell).
 We generally issue 1099 tax statements for nonqualified accounts to U.S. clients (and 1042-S tax statements to nonresident alien clients) such as:

 - Form 1099-B (Proceeds From Broker and Barter Exchange Transactions)